-Members noted that the drone was operating at 6000ft and therefore beyond practical VLOS conditions.
-Also, in flying as it was within Class A airspace without the permission of Swanwick ATC, the Board considered that the drone operator had endangered the B787 and its occupants.
-Therefore, in assessing the cause, the Board agreed that the drone had been flown into conflict with the B787.
-Turning to the risk, although the incident did not show on the NATS radars, the Board noted that the pilot had estimated the separation to be not more than 200ft from the aircraft, and that it could only be identified as it passed underneath the aircraft.
+Members noted that the drone was operating at 4000ft and therefore beyond practical VLOS conditions.
+Also, in flying as it was within Class A airspace without the permission of Swanwick ATC, the Board considered that the drone operator had endangered the B747 and its occupants.
+Therefore, in assessing the cause, the Board agreed that the drone had been flown into conflict with the B747.
+Turning to the risk, although the incident did not show on the NATS radars, the Board noted that the pilot had estimated the separation to be 100ft directly below the aircraft and that there was no time to take any avoiding action.
 Acknowledging the difficulties in judging separation visually without external references, the Board considered that the pilot's estimate of separation, allied to his overall account of the incident, portrayed a situation where safety had been much reduced below the norm; they therefore determined the risk to be Category B.